bloomingchad/pnimrp1/doc/installation.rst

 Dependencies
 ------------
-Internally, project uses Nim compiler and the stamdard library.
+Internally, project uses Nim compiler and the standard library.
 For Installation Purposes, visit https://nim-lang.org/install.html

-As of now, the only external dependency that project has is libmpv any version which is not too old is supported, the stable or developement version of api dont matter.
+As of now, the only external dependency that project has is libmpv any version which is not too old is supported, the stable or developement version of api dont matter. (but it has to have mpv/client.h)

 In some POSIX OSes (ArchLinux,BSDs..), the package manager does not provide the library intact but only available as through installing mpv itself!